Back to prior page

 (Courtesy of Les Adams)

 Above is a photo of the title lobby card for THE RAWHIDE TERROR (Security, 1934).
 Note the "Victor Adamson Presents an Art Mix Production", and a photo of Adamson/Dixon is shown in the upper left.
 Edmund Cobb (shown center) was kinda the star, even though he's listed second.
-And George Kesterson/Art Mix was there also.
+Also acting as the hero was George Kesterson/Art Mix but he kinda disappears.
 Bill Patton (moustached, wearing dark shirt, gloves, jacket) is to the left of heroine Frances Morris.
+In the upper right is William Barrymore (Boris Bullock) as the "Rawhide Terror".
+Scuttlebutt was that THE RAWHIDE TERROR was originally planned as a serial, but never came to fruition.
+Thus, when Victor Adamson/Denver Dixon slapped this together as a feature, continuity and logic were lost.

 Bob Custer is the hero roughing up Ed Cobb in this lobby card from the chapterplay, LAW OF THE WILD (Mascot, 1934).